-The methodology and evaluation questions will be finalised by the Lead Evaluator and Subject Specialist in coordination with UNDP and will be part of the inception report.
+The methodology and evaluation questions will be finalised by the Lead Evaluator in coordination with UNDP and will be part of the inception report.

-It is visualized that the methodology will encompass the following of two methods including:
+It is visualized that the methodology will encompass the following:

-Document review -Review of the following project documents and reports prepared during the project implementation
+• Document review -Review of the following project documents and reports prepared during the project implementation

+- o Project document/Project proposals and other relevant documents

+- o Theory of change and results framework.

+- o Project reports including monthly and annual reports

+- o Annual workplans.

-- o Project document/Project proposals and other relevant documents - Theory of change and results framework. - Project reports including monthly and annual reports - o Annual workplans. - Evaluation/monitoring reports - Partners reports, strategic plans and legislative business etc. and relevant documents and IEC material - Project supported publications and IEC material
+- o Evaluation/ programme monitoring reports

+- o Partners reports, strategic plans and legislative business etc. and relevant documents and IEC material

+- o Project supported publications and IEC material

+- Project board meeting minutes

+- Donor Reports